Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution

-where ${\cal P}$ is again a shifted exponential PPP with intensity $e^{-(y-X_{eq}^N)}$ with a shift
+where ${\cal P}$ is again a shifted exponential PPP with intensity $e^{-(y-X_{eq}^N)}dy$ with a shift

 We emphasize that this simple but crucial observation by Brunet and Derrida \cite{Brunet2007} makes the model fully integrable.
 We now make use of this fact to compute the genotypic profile after one generation.